Diana-ops/omnistackweek/maratonaDev3/README.md

 ## Which languages/resources were used?

-- HTML
+- HTML: structure of frontend
-- CSS
+- CSS: style of frontend:
-- JavaScript
+- JavaScript: animations and data flow about name and blood types
 - [postgreSQL](https://www.postgresql.org/download/): for create a database
 - [NodeJS](https://nodejs.org/en/): for develop a environment to work with JS server